astrosica/python-functions/README.md

 * [x] convert photometric signal-to-noise ratio to magnitude uncertainty
 * [x] convert AB magnitudes to the Vega magnitude scale
 * [x] compute photometric colour and its uncertainty
-* [x] convert Right Ascension and Declination coordinates from the sexagismal in the B1959 system to decimal degrees in the J2000 system.
+* [x] convert Right Ascension and Declination coordinates from the sexagismal in the B1959 system to decimal degrees in the J2000 system
+* [x] match two sets of catalogue positions in equatorial coordinates